-The Brexit Withdrawal Agreement has been released and is now being debated in the House of Commons, with MPs set to vote on 11 December.
+The Brexit Withdrawal Agreement has been released, with MPs now set to vote on it in the new year.
 The document outlining prime minister Theresa May’s deal covers all kinds of things, from the transition period, to the ‘divorce bill’, to Parma Ham (yep, seriously).

 There are 599 legally-binding jargon-filled pages of it.
 Plus, there’s a 26-page Political Declaration (which isn’t legally binding, though still has quite a lot of jargon).
 But what does it mean for our rights?

 Fast food workers went on strike over working conditions in October.
 Credit: Ollie Cole/@ProducerOllie

 At the moment, a lot of workers’ rights and protections stem from EU Law.
 These cover areas such as:

 - Limits on how much time employees can be required to work each week

 - Maternity and paternity leave